 WHY WE ARE DOOMED TO STAY PROSPECTORS OR MINERS AND WHY THAT SHOULD NOT BE INEVITABLE - When we create program code, we occasionally dig up algorithms and structures of real elegance and value.
 Just as a prospector or a miner occasionally digs up gold nuggets, pearls or even diamonds.
 But once we programmers discover those coded gold nuggets, pearls or diamonds, we either throw them away immediately as soon as a project finishes or a yet better programming language is born, or we hide them in heaps of moderately structured text files, so that no other program code recycler will ever find them again.
 Even though, in contrast to prospectors or miners, we could consume our digital gold nuggets, pearls or diamonds as often as we’d like without burning down those coded resources.
-If we continue like this, we keep standing on the spot and are doomed to stay prospectors and miners for ever, instead of multiplying the worthwhile (re)use of our resources (and therewith our wealth).
+If we continue throwing away, we keep standing on the spot and are doomed to stay prospectors and miners for ever, instead of multiplying the worthwhile (re)use of our resources (and therewith our wealth).

 REAL stands for Relational Expressed Assembly Languague.
 To understand the impact of REAL on programing, it is helpful to step back a few decades and take a look on how programing evovled1:

 How did programming evolve over the last few decades? (for the sake of simplicity we just take a look at digital computers and skip their mechanical and analog counterparts as well as theoretical computers and may simplify circumstances)

 The early days

 At the beginning there were switches on a computer’s console, many switches.
 Each switch represented one specific bit in a portion of a computer’s addressable memory (memory can be seen as a sequence of values which are directly addressed by an index, similar to a number series with n entries where the index addressing an entry can range from 0 to n-1).